Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Step 2: Gather your documents and apply

-To apply for a bank account, you might need some documents at the ready.
-You’ll also need to supply some personal information like your name, address, phone number, Social Security number and your email address.
+To apply for a bank account, you will need to submit some information like your name, address, phone number, Social Security number and your email address.
 Banks are required to have a consumer identification program and comply with regulations, and therefore, must verify your identity.

 Step 3: Fund the account and start using it